Jefferson49/ExtendedImportExport/README.md

 * MY_ENDINGS specifies the line endings in the generated GEDCOM file
   * Valid values: CRLF (Default), LF

+### Key file
+The key parameter of the URL is checked against a secret key.
+The secret key is stored in the "key" file in the module folder.

+Please generate your own secret key and store it in the "key" file.
+Afterwards, use the same key as parameter in the URL.

 ### Example Script
 The file ExamplePythonScript.py contains an example, how an automatic download could be performed with a Python script

+## Bugs and feature requests
+If you experience any bugs or have a feature request for this webtrees custom module, you can [create a new issue](https://github.com/Jefferson49/DownloadGedcomWithURL/issues).

 ## Github Repository
 https://github.com/Jefferson49/DownloadGedcomWithURL